CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 OS-Null Mode is not a persona; it is a mathematically constrained stabilisation zone preventing bias, drift, and premature interpretation.

-## 15 — Structural Pattern Validity & Anti-Correlation Framework
+## Section 15 — Structural Pattern Validity & Anti-Correlation Framework

 This section defines the mechanisms used to ensure that M1E’s cognitive-structural signals cannot become indirect proxies for demographic attributes, educational background, cultural grouping, or protected characteristics.
 Because M1E is a post-identity system, structural signals must be rigorously validated to ensure they remain *functionally descriptive* rather than *demographically predictive*.